Fighting Wars and Fighting Viruses

 On 13 April 2017 I posted the following on Facebook:

-I've been fascinated with von Clausewitz since I do not know when.
+I have been fascinated with von Clausewitz since I do not know when.
 He applied a very keen analytical mind to understand warfare in his time, in war ministries, in the diplomacy, and on the battlefields.
 His magnum opus is, of course, "Vom Kriege" (On War).

 Sun Tzu's "The art of war" became widely known in the West only in the post-War II period, and it eclipsed - in the view of many - von Clausewitz.
 The content aside, where Sun Tzu certainly is interesting, his form - including style and mode of communicating - remains distinctly Asian.
 This is perhaps one reason why I prefer von Clausewitz.

 In recent years von Clausewitz's work has seen a renaissance as it is being applied to analysis of modern terrorism.

 Then, on 13 April 2020, that is, today, I reposted the above with the following additional comment:

 In my comments when posting the below 3 years ago, I concluded that I found von Clausewitz the better theoretician of warfare, as compared with Sun Tzu.
 Today I may have a more balanced view on them.
 Both have to be understood in their respective cultural and historical contexts.
 Both were insightful and correct.
 Both have partly been proven wrong by history.
 As to differences between them, one that stands out is that Sun Tzu incorporates both higher strategic levels and lower tactical levels of war, whereas von Clausewitz emphasizes primarily the latter.